Watts-Lab/team_comm_tools/docs/source/features_conceptual/message_quantity.rst

 Implementation Notes/Caveats
 *****************************
-This feature becomes relevant at the conversation level, but is trivial at the chat level
+This feature becomes relevant at the conversation level, but is trivial at the chat level.

 Interpreting the Feature
 *************************